KyleOndy/kyleondy.com/provider/pages/about.markdown

 updated: 2018-05-03T20:32:47Z
 ---

-This is the personal website of Kyle Ondy,a technology professional living in New Jersey.
+This is the personal website of Kyle Ondy, a technology professional living in New Jersey.
 Professionally I enjoy working with automation, CI/CD pipelines, and back-end development.
 In my personal time I spend my time learning about functional programming, it's associated paradigms, and math, so I mainly write about those.